ludovicdmt/t9_ssvep/README.md

-T9_SSVEP
+T9 BCI using SSVEP
 ====

 Python scripts of a Brain Computer Interface (BCI) using SSVEP stimuli to operate a T9 (11 classes).
 The online (synchronous) classification relies on [TRCA](https://ieeexplore.ieee.org/document/7904641).
+The GUI is using Psychopy<sup>3</sup>.

 ## Contents